coleaydelotte/File-Explorer/README.md

 ### Technologies Used
 ![Technologies](./demos/Technologies.png)

 Uses Tauri as the main framework to facilitate the connection between vite and rust.
-Vite is the front-end framework working with React, Material-ui, and Java Script to create a front end using modern web frameworks.
+Vite for the front-end framework working with React, Material-ui, and Java Script to create a front end using modern web frameworks.

 Version: 1.0.1 :)